-- 1. The information in the report is for those individuals receiving their licenses with effective years of 2016, 2017, 2018, and 2019. - 2.
-The value-added data in this report are those reported by Ohio's Education Value-Added Assessment System (EVAAS) based on Elementary and Middle School Tests (Grades 4-8) and End-of-Course Tests for high school credit. - 3.
-For Educator Preparation Providers with fewer than 10 linked teachers or principals with value-added data, only the number (N) is reported.
+1. The information in the report is for those individuals receiving their licenses with effective years of 2017, 2018, 2019 and 2020.

+2. The value-added data in this report are those reported by Ohio's Education Value-Added Assessment System (EVAAS) based on Elementary and Middle School Tests (Grades 4-8) and End-of-Course Tests for high school credit.

+3. For Educator Preparation Providers with fewer than 10 linked teachers or principals with value-added data, only the number (N) is reported.

-Value-Added Data for University of Mount Union-Prepared Teachers ure Effective 117, 2018, 2019 Associated Value-Added Classifications Employed as Teachers Teachers with Value- Added Data Most Effective Above Average Average Approaching Average Least Effective N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A
+ure Effective 18, 2019, 2020 Associated Value-Added Classifications Employed as Teachers Teachers with Value- Added Data Most Effective Above Average Average Approaching Average Least Effective N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A